 Over the last few years, the healthcare industry has continually changed, with rural community hospitals like ours facing the strongest headwinds.
-After carefully considering current industry realities, the MCMC Board of Trustees determined that our ability to thrive in the future may rely on an affiliation with a strong organization and ultimately decided that Adventist Health was the right fit for healthcare in our local area.
+The recent state approval of MCMC joining Adventist Health has strengthened our ability to thrive in the future and bring the very best healthcare to our local area.

 Current Industry Realities

 The American healthcare industry is in the midst of a perfect storm of skyrocketing costs, staffing shortages, the end of government pandemic aid and stagnant payer reimbursement.
 In the context of these trends, operating as a stand-alone organization is increasingly rare and challenging.

 Hospitals and health systems across the country are struggling financially.
 The already razor-thin margins on which most operate are getting worse as expenses rise and revenue falls or remains flat.

 - More than half of the hospitals in the country will end the year with negative margins, and expenses are expected to be $135 billion higher than they were just last year.